martingerdin/tern-pilot/pilot-publication/manuscript.md

 reduction in mortality, from 20 to 15%, after implementing ATLS<sup>®</sup><sup>18</sup>.

-We conclude that conducting a full-scale cluster randomised trial should be feasible after incorporating the lessons of this pilot.
+Considering the widespread use of trauma life support traning, several systematic reviews call for trials in settings where these programmes are not routinely implemented<sup>2–4</sup>.
+Our study represent the first published attempt at a controlled trial of the effect of trauma life support traning och patient outcomes, and we conclude that conducting a full-scale cluster randomised trial should be feasible after incorporating the lessons of this pilot.

 # Contributorship statement